NiharikaSarma001/FitFusion-Gym/README.md

 No special installation is required.
 Simply download the repository and open the `index.html` file in a web browser to view the website.

+##Demo

+you can view a live demo of this site https://niharikasarma001.github.io/FitFusion-Gym/

 ## Contributing

 Feel free to fork this repository and submit pull requests for any improvements or new features you would like to add.